 The ability to take the view of another person and understand that their perspective is their reality.
 We’ve all heard the adage that we cannot know someone until we walk a mile in their shoes.
 While you may not be experiencing the same grief as someone else, you can no doubt imagine what it would feel like to be in their situation.
 Be as compassionate with the family as you would hope others would be with you should you experience a loss.

 Humans are naturally judgmental, but when we judge others, we make assumptions without knowing a person’s backstory.
 Perhaps you feel the person who died somehow contributed to their own passing, or that the surviving family is not reacting in the way you think they should react.
 Remember that grief is very personal, and that everyone experiences things in a unique way.
 Rather than judging anyone on their actions or emotions, do your best to offer support in whatever way you feel comfortable.
 Resist the urge to offer advice, unless it is specifically requested by a family member.

 3. Recognizing Emotions in Other People

-Sympathy is “I feel bad for you.”
+Sympathy is “I see you, and I feel bad for you.”

-Empathy is “I feel you.”
+Empathy is “I see you, and I feel this with you.”